When the summer heat has cooled down and the air is crisp, then it can only mean one thing: autumn has arrived!

-For antique hunters, strolling down rue Jean-Jaurès and seeing its many bric-à-brac shops, antique stores and art galleries is a must.
-However, none of those compare to its flea market on Place Viarme, the emblematic site in Nantes’ city centre.
+For antique hunters, strolling down rue Jean-Jaurès and seeing its many bric-à-brac shops, antique stores, and art galleries is a must.
+However, none of those compare to its flea market on Place Viarme, the emblematic site in Nantes’ city center.

-Held over three days in early May and on the last weekend of September or early October, the Grande Brocante de la Place Viarme gathers more than 160 professionals antique traders selling a large variety of antique merchandises and vintage garments, ranging from antique furniture, to quirky nauticalia, crockery, china, silverware, laces, embroidery, postcards, dishes, paintings, jewelery, old books, vintage glassware, porcelain, antique coffeemakers, antique toys, vinyls, trinkets, pedestal tables, chairs, sofas, as well as local Quimper ceramics and much, much more.
+Held over three days in early May and on the last weekend of September or early October, the Grande Brocante de la Place Viarme gathers more than 160 professionals antique traders selling a large variety of antique merchandises and vintage garments, ranging from antique furniture to quirky nautical, crockery, china, silverware, laces, embroidery, postcards, dishes, paintings, jewelry, old books, vintage glassware, porcelain, antique coffeemakers, antique toys, vinyl, trinkets, pedestal tables, chairs, sofas, as well as local Quimper ceramics and much, much more.

 #11 Autumn Flea Markets in Europe: Foire à la Brocante des Quinconces (France)